-The Course: Past years have been hot dawgs, wet dawgs, good dawgs, killer dawgs, sled dawgs, etc. This year appears that it will go down in history as another warm dog.
+The Course: Past years have been hot dawgs, wet dawgs, good dawgs, killer dawgs, etc. This year appears that it will go down in history as the perfect dog - we've had great weather!
 Should be lots to talk about afterwards!
-The weather guessers are saying great weather so far, just warm.
+The weather guessers are saying great weather so far.
 The main "easy" or "B" course could, of course, be traversible by an aggressive 4WD (gravel, and occasional easy trail).
-We will also have a "C" course that will only consist of gravel and pavement.
-The USFS is supposed to let us use more than just McCubbin's Gulch OHV Area for "A" trails.
+We will also have a "C" course that will basically consist of gravel and pavement.
+There will also be an "Extended C Course" for the big, adventure bikes who want more distance.
+Oh yeah, and we have KILLER trail for the "A" riders, plus we're hoping to squeeze in an "AA" section or two for you psychos!
 Plenty of good experiences to keep you all yapping, benchracing and lying when you get to the finish!
 Oh, and some of the views are nothing short of stellar!
-The courses consist almost entirely of US Forest Service (and some private) land and your cooperation is required to allow future dualsport rides.
+The courses consist almost entirely of US Forest Service, County and some private lands, and your cooperation is required to allow future dualsport rides.
 Don't litter.
 If you carry it in - pack it out.

 Course Marking: Bring a roll chart holder (enduro type) and believe in the roll chart.
-These 2" wide charts will be your bible.
-We have also provided maps, but our roll charts are much more exact.
+Don't forget your own roll of Scotch Tape too!
+The 2" wide roll charts will be your Bible.
+We also plan on providing maps, but our roll charts are much more exact.
 We have painstakingly described and included every significant turn and intersection of the course on the roll chart.
 We have put up confirmation ribbons out on the back country dirt roads and trails where road signs may not be obvious.
 These ribbons are attached (when possible) to the right side of the course slightly after an intersection, confirming the proper turn.
 There are no other markers.
-The orange ribbons that we used are attached to clothes pins only!
+The orange ribbons that we use are attached to clothes pins only!
 Other ribbons may be lurking on the course, but they are not ours!
-As usual, in the past few weeks, we have noticed that some of our ribbons have been taken down.
-We will go out a few days before the event to confirm that they are still up and/or re-install them, but there is always a possibility that some unscrupulous person may take down or relocate them, hence, believe in the roll chart.
+As usual, in the past few weeks, we have noticed that some of our ribbons have been taken down and/or moved.
+We will go out a few days before the event to confirm that they are still up and/or re-install them, but there is always a possibility that some unscrupulous person may have taken down or relocated them, hence, believe in the roll chart.